mykelalvis/FATESRD/fate-srd.com/fate-core/Aspects and Fate Points.md

 ## Defining Fate Points

-GMs and players, you both have a pool of points called [fate points](../fate-points/index.html "Fate Points") you can use to influence the game.
-You represent these with tokens, as we mentioned in The Basics.
+GMs and players, you both have a pool of points called [[fate point]]s you can use to influence the game.
+You represent these with tokens, as we mentioned in [[The Basics]].
 Players, you start with a certain number of points every scenario, equal to your character's refresh.
 You'll also reset to your refresh rate if you ended a mid-scenario session with fewer [[fate point]]s than your rate.
-GMs, [you get a budget of fate points](../fate-point-economy/index.html "Fate Point Economy") to spend in every scene.
+GMs, [[Fate Point Economy|you get a budget of fate points]] to spend in every scene.

-When your aspects come into play, you will usually spend or gain a fate point.
+When your [[aspect]]s come into play, you will usually spend or gain a [[fate point]].